-- Face recognition in the Family First mode is slightly faster than that in the Normal mode.
-Also, compared with the Normal mode, the Family First mode will not be able to detect faces that are far away and small. - The camera performs center focus if it cannot detect a face. - Always make sure that Auto Focus (AF) is selected as the focus mode when shooting with face recognition. - Face recognition may take a bit longer when you hold the camera sideways. - Even if you have the face of a family member pre-recorded, the person's facial expression, shooting conditions, or other factors can make proper detection (highest priority assignment) impossible. - Face recognition can be improved by pre-recording multiple versions of the same person's face indoors and outdoors, with different expressions, and at different angles. - Detection of the following types of faces is not supported. - Face that is obstructed by hair, sunglasses, a hat, etc., or a face in dark shade - A profile or a face that is at an angle - A face that is very far away and small, or very close and large - A face in an area that is very dark - The face of a pet or some other non-human subject
+- The camera performs center focus if it cannot detect a face. - Always make sure that Auto Focus (AF) is selected as the focus mode when shooting with face recognition. - Even if you have the face of a family member pre-recorded, the person's facial expression, shooting conditions, or other factors can make proper detection (highest priority assignment) impossible. - Face recognition can be improved by pre-recording multiple versions of the same person's face indoors and outdoors, with different expressions, and at different angles. - Detection of the following types of faces is not supported. - Face that is obstructed by hair, sunglasses, a hat, etc., or a face in dark shade - A profile or a face that is at an angle - A face that is very far away and small, or very close and large - A face in an area that is very dark - The face of a pet or some other non-human subject

-- Face recognition cannot be used in combination with any of the following features. - Some BEST SHOT scenes (ID Photo, Business cards and documents, White board, etc., Prerecord (Movie), For YouTube, Voice Recording) - Movie Recording - The following functions are disabled when shooting with face recognition. - Multi AF
+- · Face recognition cannot be used in combination with any of the following features. - Some BEST SHOT scenes (ID Photo, Business cards and documents, White board, etc., Prerecord (Movie), For YouTube, Voice Recording) - Movie Recording - The following functions are disabled when shooting with face recognition. - Multi AF